CloudLocate getting started

 For the complete GNSS configuration you can refer to the guide M10 firmware 5.10 interface description, independently from the form factor (section UBX-CFG-VALSET).
 Here below you can find the list of the most relevant configurations:

-Enable the desired raw measurement, just one according to your design.
+Enable the desired raw measurement, (only one) according to your design.
 If your network support a 50 byte payload, enable the MEAS50 raw measurement that can deliver the best performance.

 By doing this configuration, the GNSS starts sending in output the selected message (2Hz rate) that will be used by the service to estimate the position.